 Tracking your mood using Google Sheets

 In this article, I will teach you how to build a simple Mood Tracking app using Google Sheets and Apps Script.
 I recently came across this discussion on Hacker News that introduced me to the idea of tracking my mood.
-I had never considered tracking my mood, although, I sort of knew that I usually felt bad if I hadn't slept enough the previous night or if I hadn't exercised that morning.
+I had never considered tracking my mood, although I sort of knew that I usually felt bad if I hadn't slept enough the previous night or if I hadn't exercised that morning.

 I wanted to give a few mood tracking apps a try but I really did not want to install an app for this simple use case.
 In addition to privacy concerns, I was also not convinced that a one-size fits all app would work for me.
 For example, I currently believe that sleep and exercise have a huge impact on my mood during the day but perhaps there are other factors that matter more (such as my diet).
 For apps like this, I prefer starting simple and then making changes over time.
 The various off-the-shelf apps were either too simple and lacked customization options or were too complex with many knobs and dials.